 Top Reasons to Have a CMS Managed Service

-I once worked with a Solutions Architect who compared a mobile application, or new website, to a newborn baby.
+I once worked with a Solutions Architect who compared a mobile application, or a new website, to a newborn baby.
 Paraphrasing, he said, “You bring this thing into the world that you are so proud of, and sometimes they embarrass you… but that’s OK!
 You still love them and invest in them, so over time they mature and become everything you ever hoped!”
+Someone has to take care of your website, and that’s why you need a website manager.

 No matter which CMS your website was built in, it was carefully conceived through a design process, developed and launched into the world like a precious child.
 To continue this analogy, a CMS Managed Service plan is like a healthcare plan and education investment rolled into one!